-Accepting what cannot be changed is key to happiness in old age after loss of independenceJuly 11th, 2013 in Psychology & Psychiatry /
+Accepting what cannot be changed is key to happiness in old age after loss of independenceJuly 11, 2013 in Medicine & Health / Psychology & Psychiatry

 When older adults lose control as they move into residential care, they adapt and accept what cannot be changed in order to stay happy.
 According to a new study, by Jaclyn Broadbent, Shikkiah de Quadros-Wander and Jane McGillivray from Deakin University in Australia, when it comes to satisfaction in later life the ability to accept what cannot be changed is as important as the feeling of being able to exert control.
 Their work is published online in Springer's Journal of Happiness Studies.